thuml/iTransformer/README.md

 # RxiTransformer

-RxiTransformer is a machine learning model for time series forecasting that combines elements of RLinear with iTransformer.
+RxiTransformer is a machine learning model for time series forecasting that combines elements of RLinear(https://github.com/plumprc/RTSF) with iTransformer(https://github.com/thuml/iTransformer).

 The source code is almost the same as that of iTransformer.